BU-LX394/hw1/README.md

 You will need to complete your code problems in Python 3, preferably Python 3.8 or later.
 Apart from the standard Python libraries, the only dependency required for this assignment is [NLTK](https://www.nltk.org/).
 The problem set itself is a Jupyter notebook; it is highly recommended that you are able to run notebooks on your own computer in order to complete this assignment.

+For this assignment, you will be working with the ChatGPT vs. Wikipedia corpus that we have been discussing in class.
+Please [download the corpus from Sophie's Google Drive](https://drive.google.com/file/d/1qH9bj9yWJGsqXRtUUpvwGhMsi_x1Z7nB/view) and make sure that it is saved to the same folder where your `hw1.py` and `hw1-pset.ipynb` files are located.

 ## Submission

 For your submission, please upload the following files to [Gradescope](https://www.gradescope.com):